jmpp/h2g2three/README.md

 ## Using it
 The easiest way to use it is [this online version](http://avgp.github.io/h2g2three).
-Alternatively, you can clone the repository and open the `index.html` in your browser (or even better: [Use a static file server locally](https://gist.github.com/willurd/5720255))
+Alternatively, you can clone the repository, run once `npm run build` (will build the sources into `app.js`), and simply open the `index.html` in your browser
+(or even better: [Use a static file server locally](https://gist.github.com/willurd/5720255))

 The editor consists of a text field for your code and the WebGL scene in the background to display the result.